AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-billingsettings/manage-your-billing/wp-billing-page.md

 The [!UICONTROL Billing CC] field also allows you to add an email address to be copied on all billing-related emails.
 Click on the filed to activate incline editing and enter an email address of your choice (this can be an existing user's email address too).

-## Billing Address
+## [!UICONTROL Billing Address]

-This section&nbsp;uses inline editing so simply click on the fields to enter/edit&nbsp;the text.
+This section uses inline editing so simply click on the fields to enter/edit the text.

 >[!NOTE]
 >
->&nbsp;We include this address on&nbsp;your subscription invoices so make sure this data is always&nbsp;up-to-date.
+> We include this address on your subscription invoices so make sure this data is always up-to-date.

 ![Billing_Address.png](assets/billing-address-350x199.png)

-## Usage Statistics
+## [!UICONTROL Usage Statistics]

 This section shows the usage statistics for your account within the current billing period, including the following: